secuRaven/Async_Avenger_hackathon_gndec/README.md

-<h4>a Student Management System that efficiently manages and tracks all major aspects of a student's academic lifecycle.
+<h4>It is Student Management System that efficiently manages and tracks all major aspects of a student's academic lifecycle.
 This includes student registration, fee payment status, exam form submissions, assignment submissions, internal marks (MSTs), and other relevant academic records.<h4>